european-dynamics-rnd/Circuloos-integration/README.md

 Each component needs to read the historical (Mintaka) data from the platform.
 The id that you need to request is: ```urn:ngsi-ld:COMPONENT:writing-integration-test-1```.
 Save the response in a file called ```historical-data.json```

 Create a file named writing.json with the data to be sent to the data platform and place it on your corresponding folder under verification-phase-1 folder.
 Next generate a pull request from both reading.json, writing.json and historical-data.json files.Please use your ShortName as the name of your branch.
+An tutorial from the internet to create a [pull request](https://opensource.com/article/19/7/create-pull-request-github).

 See also under the folder verification-phase-1/example for an example.